Do you ever feel that you’re running against time because meetings get extended without warning?

 Or, are clients requesting meeting extensions while you are confident that the messages have been communicated?

 Recently, a participant in a training session shared with me that the US counterparts are extending meetings without asking for permission.
-After sharing that, I was asked, "How can we refuse extending meeting times?"
+After sharing that, I was asked,

 This question is not easy to answer because it could depend on many things.
 Firstly, why does the US Client think they need more time?

 Reasons Clients May Want to Extend Meeting Times